Turkish consul employee killed in Iraq's Kurdish capital, Irbil | DW | 17.07.2019

 Read more: Kurdish pursuit of an independent sovereign nation

-The Turkish foreign ministry confirmed in a statement an employee was killed in an "atrocious attack," and said its officials were working with local authorities to find the perpetrators quickly.
+The Turkish Foreign Ministry confirmed in a statement an employee was killed in an "atrocious attack."

-"Those who committed this treacherous attack will be met with the necessary response," said Ibrahim Kalin, a spokesman for Turkish President Recep Tayyip Erdogan.
+"We are continuing our efforts with the Iraqi authorities and local authorities to ensure that the perpetrators of the attack are found quickly," Turkish President Recep Tayyip Erdogan said on Twitter.

 Witnesses in the city said roadblocks had been quickly thrown up around the Ainkawa neighborhood, which is home to the consulate and a number of restaurants.